Ask for Closed Circuit Television (CCTV) footage of yourself, why we have CCTV and where the cameras are.

 How we'll respond

 We'll deal with your request within one calendar month.
 If we can give you the footage you've asked for well send you a DVD.
-We might edit the footage to protect the identity of other people.

 We can refuse your request if sharing the footage will put a criminal investigation at risk.